Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a boundary that breaks scale-invariance

-provided $L_y\geq L_x$. $T$ is the transfer matrix of the dimer model, acting on the vector space of dimension $2^{L_y}$ generated by the dimer occupancies along a vertical line.
-See figure.~\ref{fig:arctic_circleb} for an illustration in the case $L_x=L_y=16$.
-Let us finally mention that the arctic curve separating the frozen region from the fluctuating (CFT) region can usually be understood in terms of a entropy minimization principle \cite{Kenyon1,Kenyon2}.
-It would be interesting to apply this method to our problem, and attempt an exact calculation of the regions shown in figures \ref{fig:arctic1a}, \ref{fig:arctic1b}.
+Let us finally mention that the arctic curve separating the frozen region from the fluctuating (massless) region can usually be understood in terms of a entropy minimization principle \cite{Kenyon1,Kenyon2}.
+It would be interesting to apply this method to our problem, and attempt an exact calculation of the regions shown in figures \ref{fig:arctic1a} and \ref{fig:arctic1b}.